AdemolaAdedoyin/fintech/README.md

 - ACCOUNT_EMAIL="YOUR EMAIL TO USE FOR NOTIFICATIONS"
 - ACCOUNT_PASSWORD="YOUR EMAIL PASSWORD"
 - NODE_ENV="production"
+```
 Note: `NODE_ENV is the only optional config needed, and its used in the notification service`
-```

 To start the server, run this on your terminal
 ```
 MW_API_KEY="YOUR MONEYWAVE API KEY" MW_SECRET="YOUR MONEYWAVE SECRET KEY" MW_WALLET_PASSWORD="YOUR MONEYWAVE WALLET PASSWORD" PAYSTACK_PUBLIC_KEY="YOUR PAYSTACK PUBLIC KEY" ACCOUNT_EMAIL="YOUR EMAIL TO USE FOR NOTIFICATIONS" ACCOUNT_PASSWORD="YOUR EMAIL PASSWORD" NODE_ENV=production npm start
 ```

-`Note: Less secure apps has to be enabled on the gmail acccount you want to use`;
+`Note: Less secure apps has to be enabled on the gmail acccount you want to use;`

 To run the test script
 ```